Sweisser7/madexercise01/readme.md

 ### What are lambda expressions and higher order functions in Kotlin?
 Why would you store a function inside a variable?
 (0,5 points)

 <span style="color:blue">Provide your answer here!</span>
+Lambda Expressions are a concise way to code a anonymous function or function literals.
+They are essentially unnamed functions that can be treated as values.
+Higher-order functions are functions that take other functions as parameters or return a function.

+Storing a function inside a variable allows greater flexibility in programming.
+Examples:
+    +Passing functions as arguments
+    +Return functions from functions
+    +Storing Callbacks
+etc.

 ### Provide a solution for the following number guessing game inside `App.kt`.
 (3 points)